amankdhillon/sp25-cse110-lab3/.github/ISSUE_TEMPLATE/list-of-specific-features.md

 ---
-name: Checklist of specific features
+name: List of specific features
 about: For more tedious/ detailed requests
 title: ''
 labels: ''